ni/monodrive-documentation/docs/scenario-dashboard.md

   <div class="img_container">
     <img class='wide_img' src="../imgs/dashboard_closed_loop.png"/>
   </div>

-In the Cloud version, users will be able to direct the application to the file directory of configured UUT files to run the simulation.

 For details on writing a Unit Under Test and/or work with examples, see [Configuring UUT](/scenario-dashboard/#connecting-your-code).